kwan22/habits/level4.md

 </details>

 ## DashCD control
-Be aware of DashCD (Dash CoolDown) and movement to control DashCD for setups.
+Be aware of DashCD (Dash CoolDown) and build your movement to within the constraints of DashCD to improve speed, consistency, and enable certain setups.
 Learn to buffer consecutive dashes or dashes out of a hyper for grounded ultra timing.
 Use setups that rely on buffering a dash out of DashCD.
 Manage DashCD from vertical transitions and develop intuition for buffering out of vertical DashCD.

 <details>
   <summary>Grounded ultra timing</summary>